estenrye/edutainment-station/Readme.md

 | Communications Standards |  5 |  5 |  1 |  3 |  1 |
 | Total                    | 21 | 19 | 16 | 17 | 13 |

+The processor selected for this project was the Broadcom BCM2837 ARM Cortex A53 on the Raspberry Pi 3 Model B.

 ### A/D Converter and DAC Evaluation

+The A/D and DAC utilized in this project is embedded within the NFC Device selected for the project.
+Two NFC devices were evaluated as part of this project.
+Both of these devices were freely available to the developer.

 | Criteria | NXP OM5577 | NXP PN532 |
 | --- | --- | --- |